Max & Victoria Dreyfus Foundation

 • Don't over-produce the application - Plain formatting is preferred.
 Focus on compelling content, not visual design.
 Additional materials beyond what's requested may hurt rather than help.

-• Plan around the timeline - With 6-7 month cycles, plan applications well in advance.
+• Plan around the timeline - With cycles taking 6-7 months from the submission deadline to a final decision, plan applications well in advance.
 If declined, remember you must wait a full cycle before reapplying.

-• Leverage the arts connection - If your organization has arts/culture components, emphasize these given the foundation's history and largest funding area.
-Programs offering free/low-cost access and community engagement align well.
+• Leverage the arts connection - If your organisation has arts/culture components, emphasise these given the foundation's history and largest funding area.
+Programmes offering free/low-cost access and community engagement align well.

-• Consider geographic reach - The foundation has no geographic preferences within the U.S., making it accessible to organizations nationwide, including those in U.S. territories.
+• Consider geographic reach - The foundation has no geographic preferences within the U.S., making it accessible to organisations nationwide, including those in U.S. territories.

 References